PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-12 05:51:34
+Last updated: 2024-04-12 05:52:12
-Random Quote: Are you aware, that breaking a broath can have deadly- even fatal repercussions? - Barney Stinson
+Random Quote: Freeways have exits, so do relationships.
+The first exit, my personal favourite, is six hours in: You meet, you talk, you have sex, you exit when she's in the shower. - Barney Stinson